Double Reduction Policy: Parental stressors

 Chinese families, influenced by Confucianism and high income gaps between education levels, consider their children's academic performance to be an effective means of achieving upward social mobility.
 Parents' high expectations can also be linked to the one-child policy implemented in 1979: with fewer children to look to for success and increasingly competitive Chinese workplaces, parents place extreme demands on their children to succeed academically.
 These pressures, combined with class envy and lower-class fears, lead families to increase their educational expenditures, especially on expensive after-school tutoring.

 The high cost of education leads to significant economic pressure on Chinese families.
-The China Institute for Educational Finance Research (CIEFR)'s household survey showed that Chinese families spent $296 billion on preschool and primary education from 2016 to 2017, even though compulsory education is tuition-free and government-funded.
+A household survey by the China Institute for Educational Finance Research (CIEFR) showed that Chinese families spent $296 billion on preschool and primary education from 2016 to 2017, even though compulsory education is tuition-free and government-funded.
 Families in first-tier cities spend an average of 16,800 yuan on education for students during the compulsory education stage.
 Middle-class parents spent the most in their children's education out of all groups.
 Middle-class parents want to build 'child capital' through this financial investment in tutoring.

 Teachers' requirements can place extra burdens on Chinese parents.
 In China, some teachers require parents to check and supervise their children's homework.
 91.2% of Chinese parents do so.
 Students and families that fail can be reprimanded by teachers and accused of irresponsibility, increasing stress within the family and familial relationships.